-Not only can this training contract now be spread across up to four different legal employers or institutions, it’s also going to be possible to start your training contract before, during, or after taking your SQEs.
+This training contract now be spread across up to four different legal employers or institutions.
+It’s also going to be possible to start your training contract before, during, or after taking your SQEs.

-Whilst it’s expected you’ll have at least completed stage 1 prior to training, it would seemingly be possible (though potentially rare) to complete your two years’ training prior to sitting any of your exams.
+It’s expected you’ll have at least completed stage 1 prior to training.
+However, it would seemingly be possible (though potentially rare) to complete your two years’ training prior to sitting any of your exams.

 After successful completion of a degree (or equivalent), four training seats, and two SQE stages, the SRA will check the suitability and quality of candidates before deciding eligibility to join the Solicitors’ Roll.

-These changes will completely redefine the way in which solicitors have qualified since the LPC replaced the Law Society’s Final Examination in 1993, and replaces the four principal routes to qualification which were put into effect in 1976.
+These changes will completely redefine the way in which solicitors have qualified.
+Since the LPC replaced the Law Society’s Final Examination in 1993 and replaces the four principal routes to a qualification which were put into effect in 1976.

 Search our latest legal jobs here.